-The Adriatic Plate is 100-120 km thick as defined by the lower limit of the horizontal $+V_p$ anomalies beneath the Adriatic Sea.
-We label this as Adriatic lithosphere and regard it as Adriatic lithosphere in a kinematic sense (e.g., profiles 1, 2, 3 and 12 in Figs. 4, 6A).
+Adriatic Sea.
+We label this the Adriatic lithosphere and regard it as Adriatic lithosphere in a kinematic sense (e.g. profiles 1, 2, 3 and 12 in Figs. 4, 6a).
 This is less than half the thickness of the European lithosphere.
-It is generally accepted that in the Alps the former Adriatic Plate formed the upper plate during convergence, whereas in the Dinarides and Apennines, Adria is the subducting plate.
-The Adriatic slab in the Apennines possibly has a simpler velocity structure than the European slab in the Alps, comprising thinner and compositionally more homogeneous lithosphere with only $+V_p$ anomalies (Fig. 6).
+It is generally ac-5 cepted that in the Alps the former Adriatic Plate formed the upper plate during convergence, whereas in the Dinarides and Apennines, Adria is the subducting plate.
+The Adriatic slab in the Apennines possibly has a simpler velocity structure than the European slab in the Alps, comprising thin-10 ner and compositionally more homogeneous lithosphere with only $+V_p$ anomalies (Fig. 6).
 In contrast to the European foreland (Franke, 2020), most of the former Adriatic Plate was not affected by high-grade metamorphism and never experienced the closure of various Paleozoic oceans.
-Instead, it has been interpreted as the southern, Gondwana-derived foreland of the Variscan belt (Molli et al., 2020).
+Instead, 15 it has been interpreted as the southern, Gondwana-derived foreland of the Variscan belt (Molli et al., 2020).

-The Adriatic lithosphere is underlain by a pronounced low-velocity mantle in depth interval of 150-350 km (profiles B and 3 in Figs. 3C, 4C right hand side; profile 12 in Fig. 6; profiles B, 3, 12, 11 in Appendix A).
-This thick low-velocity zone coincides at the surface in the eastern Po Basin and northern Adriatic Sea with the Veneto volcanic province (Figs. 1, 8), which comprises mostly primitive basalts diluted by a depleted asthenospheric mantle component (Macera et al., 2003).
-Its age range between Late Paleocene to Late Oligocene (Beccalava et al., 2007) spans the transitional time from subduction to collision in the Alps (Handy et al., 2010 and refs therein).
-It is thus tempting to attribute this magmatism to the combined effects of heat and fluid advection behind the originally S-dipping European slab in the Alps (Macera et al., 2008).
-The release of water and incompatible elements from deeply buried sediments along the slab interface may have caused hydration of the overlying mantle, giving rise to an overall decrease in seismic velocity, as proposed by Giacomuzzi et al. (2011) to explain the negative anomaly layer beneath the Adriatic Plate.
+The Adriatic lithosphere is underlain by a pronounced low-velocity mantle in depth interval of 150-350 km (profiles B and 3 in Figs. 3c, 4c, right-hand side; profile 12 in Fig. 6; profiles B, 3, 12, 11 in Appendix A).
+This thick low- 20 velocity zone coincides at the surface in the eastern Po Basin and northern Adriatic Sea with the Veneto volcanic province (Figs. 1, 8), which comprises mostly primitive basalts diluted by a depleted asthenospheric mantle component (Macera et al., 2003).
+Its age range between late Paleocene to 25 late Oligocene (Beccaluva et al., 2007) spans the transitional time from subduction to collision in the Alps (Handy et al., 2010, and references therein).
+It is thus tempting to attribute this magmatism to the combined effects of heat and fluid advection behind the originally S-dipping European slab in the 30 Alps (Macera et al., 2008).
+The release of water and incompatible elements from deeply buried sediments along the slab interface may have caused hydration of the overlying mantle, giving rise to an overall decrease in seismic velocity, as proposed by Giacomuzzi et al. (2011) to explain the negative 35 anomaly layer beneath the Adriatic Plate.